Reviews, Best Prices, Comparisons, Expert Buying Guides

 2. Negative Reviews:

-• Charging Speed: A common critique is the slower charging speed compared to wired charging, with some users feeling that wireless charging is not ideal for quick top-ups.
+Charging Speed: A frequent complaint is the longer charging time when charging wirelessly, with a few users considering that wireless charging is not suited for quick top-ups at all.

-• Charger Compatibility: While the S9 is compatible with many Qi chargers, some users have experienced issues with certain third-party chargers not performing as well as expected.
+Charger Compatibility: The S9 works with a lot of Qi chargers but some users have found that certain third-party chargers do not perform as well as expected.

 Conclusion